Graduate Into a High-Demand Career

 - Tactical performance

 - High school, collegiate and professional athletic programs

 Our hands-on curriculum prepares you for a variety of careers in sports performance in a range of job settings.
 You'll complete a minimum of 320 hours during an internship, giving you valuable, real-world experience.

-Exercise physiology is the scientific study of the physiological mechanisms underlying human movement.
-Our M.S. in Sport Physiology and Performance Coaching program prepares you to be a qualified strength and conditioning professional at the master's level to work in high school, college/university or professional settings.
+Our M.S. in Sport Physiology and Performance Coaching program prepares you to be a strength and conditioning professional highly qualified to work in high school, college/university or professional settings.
 The program focuses on developing the knowledge, skills and abilities for the comprehensive design and delivery of programs and services to include performance assessment, human performance development and athletic performance.

-During your coursework in the program, you'll have access to brand new, state-of-the-art laboratories in Doug and Nancy Hastad Hall and Ganfield Gymnasium.
-The accelerated, 15-month curriculum includes exclusive learning opportunities with the chance to collaborate on strength and conditioning research with highly regarded faculty members.
-In the last semester of the program, your studies will culminate in a full-time internship in a college, high school or performance center setting.
+Both options are full time and include exclusive learning opportunities with the chance to collaborate on strength and conditioning research with highly regarded faculty members.
+In the last semester of the program, your studies will culminate in a full-time internship high school, college, professional or performance center setting.
 Faculty collaborate with you, one-on-one, to identify and develop an internship that fits your professional goals.

 Carroll University is accredited by the Higher Learning Commission and a member of the North Central Association.